-for an extra saving if you've traveled on a previous Amawaterways cruise Plus, there's still more.
+for an extra saving if you've traveled on a previous Amawaterways cruise

+Plus, there's still more.

-You'll get a free Travel Insider cocktail reception party on board, a special gift, as well as The Travel Insider himself (David Rowell) traveling with you all the way as your personal escort.
+You'll get a free Travel Insider cocktail reception party on classics in a Viennese palace, as well as The Travel Insider himself (David Rowell) traveling with you all the way as your personal escort.